-\star CONSUMER PROTECTIONS Review the Military Consumer Protection Handout for additional information on identity theft, the Servicemembers Civil Relief Act (SCRA), and Military Lending Act (MLA).
+$\bigstar{{I}}$ CONSUMER PROTECTIONS Review the Military Consumer Protection Handout for additional information on identity theft, the Servicemembers Civil Relief Act (SCRA), and Military Lending Act (MLA).
 Protect yourself from misleading consumer practices and know basic procedures for handling a consumer complaint or dispute.
 Review the Sources of Help for Military Consumers Handout.
 Additional notes: \star PLANNING FOR THE FUTURE Understand the benefits of each military retirement system: Legacy "High-3" or Blended Retirement System (BRS) and the rules on Thrift Savings Plan (TSP) matching/vesting.
 As a leader, you may receive questions on either system.
 Review the Military Retirement Handout accompanying this checklist for more information.
 Understand the importance of retirement planning throughout your military career.
 It is never too early to start planning for retirement.
 The sooner you begin saving, the more time your money has to grow with the power of compound interest.
+This means you may be able to save less over time to reach your goals.
 Once you start saving, it shouldn't be a "set it and forget it" mentality.
 Revisit savings goals and TSP contributions regularly.
 Review TSP and withdrawal/rollover options upon reaching retirement age and/or separating from the military.
-You can: Leave the TSP in place, but once you separate from service, you no longer make contributions to the account.
+Leave the TSP in place, but once you separate from service, you no longer make contributions to the account.
 Withdraw funds from the TSP.
 Taxes and penalties may apply, depending on your situation.
 Rollover the TSP into an Individual Retirement Account.
 This typically has no tax implications if the rollover is done into the proper account type (Traditional or Roth).
-For more information, visit www.tsp.gov.
-Speak with a financial counselor at the FFSC for help with your specific situation.
+For more information, visit www.tsp.gov .
+Speak with a financial counselor at the MCCS for help with you specific situation.
+Additional notes: